 devastating tornado outbreaks of 2011

 Interest in seasonal prediction of tornadoes has grown tremendously in recent years, particularly in response to the historic tornado outbreaks of 2011.
-In that year, numerous significant tornado outbreaks occurred across a rather large area of the U.S. east of the Rocky Mountains and were responsible for over 500 deaths, many thousands of injuries, and over $10 billion in damages.
+In that year, numerous significant tornado outbreaks occurred across a rather large area of the U.S. east of the Rocky Mountains and were responsible for over 500 deaths, many thousands of injuries, and over $10 billion in damages (National Climatic Data Center 2011, National Oceanic and Atmospheric Administration 2014).
 These tornadoes had such a societal impact that even President Obama took note of the damage, mentioning the need for a seasonal tornado forecast.
 These tornadoes were record breaking in several aspects:

 An EF5 tornado struck Joplin, Missouri on May 22, 2011, killing 158, injuring 1150+, demolishing structures in a large part of the center of the town, and accounting for $2.8 billion dollars in damage.
 Although this tornado was part of a regional outbreak of tornadoes that struck southwest Missouri, northeast Oklahoma, southeast Kansas, and northwest Arkansas, this single tornado broke a record as the deadliest tornado to strike anywhere in the U.S. since 1950.